Last Updated on October 1, 2022 by Editorial Team

 Math Anxiety is the panic and nervousness that ensues some people when solving a mathematical problem.
 Math anxiety is related to performance anxiety and is likely to extend far outside of the classroom if not recognized and proactively managed.

 People suffering from excess math anxiety may feel stress around numbers well into adulthood, negatively impacting their professional and personal lives.

 But, It shouldn’t be confused with dyscalculia, which has a different pathology.
 To put it simply, every person with dyscalculia may develop math anxiety but every person with math anxiety may not have dyscalculia.

-Math anxiety usually seen in students when the exams are near.
+Math anxiety is usually seen in students when the exams are near.
 Excessive stress hinders the ability to manipulate questions in our minds to our benefit.
 Please keep in mind that math anxiety is a learned psychological response to math, which interferes with a student’s ability to perform math.
 It is not a reflection of a student’s true ability in math.

 In Adulthood, people may struggle to do regular tasks involving numbers such as measurements, leaving a tip, maintaining monthly budget and etc.